AntonTerekhov/OrientDB-PHP/readme.markdown

 ## Known bugs ##
 * Poor support on `index*()` function from OrientDB on x64.
-* Record version on `recordUpdate()` can be greater that in-DB version.
-This is a bug from OrientDB.

 ## If you found a bug ##
 If you found a bug - feel free to contact me via gitHub, email, or open a new issue.